 Licensing by comity

-NCEES maintains records for engineers who wish to obtain licenses in multiple states.
+NCEES maintains records for engineers who need licenses in multiple states.
 Assembling the record requires painstaking effort, as NCEES carefully vets everything you submit.
-It’s best to start it when you’re young and maintain it throughout your career.
+It’s best to start when you’re young and maintain it throughout your career.
 Going back years later to fill in the gaps can be quite an ordeal, as you may have lost touch with former supervisors or colleagues.

-Different states have different requirements for continuing education.
+Continuing education is vital for keeping up with changes to building codes and best practices.
+Different states have different requirements.
 Some want a certain number of hours (usually one per year) of engineering ethics instruction.
 Others such as Illinois don’t count ethics training in the total.
 Some limit the hours of online training.
 Because different states have different renewal dates, it’s best to keep up your continuing education throughout the year.

 When you apply for licensing in a new state, you can request NCEES to send your record to that state’s board.
 They may accept all or part of it.
 Some states have additional requirements.
 Because they all have different laws, it’s fairly common to have to take an examination of local laws and professional ethics.
 Most are rather dry regurgitations of the relevant statutes, but the Texas exam is a series of actual case studies to which you have to apply the laws.
 Washington’s is the most stringent, requiring a score of 100% to pass.

 To verify that your experience wasn’t just one year of experience repeated several times over, some states require submissions of sample work.
 I found Massachusetts’ requirement most remarkable.
 In answer to a frequently asked question about how much documentation to submit, “The Board advised that the amount of documentation should not exceed one pound (1 lb.) in weight…” I’m not sure how to measure it, as all documentation must be submitted electronically.